pipeforce/pipeforce.github.io/docs/api/commands.md

 ## app.install ``v1``
 ----------
 Installs an app into the property store.
-The app can be located on GitHub or is provided as zip file content in the body.
+The app can be located on GitHub or can be provided as zip file content in the body.
+If app is located in a private GitHub repo, the param secret must be set or the default secret github-default-readonly must exist which will be used as fallback in case no secret is set as param here.

 [Try online.](https://try.pipeforce.org/#/commandform?command=app.install:v1)